Work Like Any Other

 Work Like Any Other is a 2016 debut novel by Virginia Reeves.
 Set in the 1920s, it narrates the story of a poor electrician who siphons energy from his town's electricity source to save his family from poverty.
 In July 2016 the book was longlisted for the 2016 Man Booker Prize.
+In 2017, Virginia Reeves received The Prix littéraire de l'Université Inter-Ages du Dauphiné (UIAD) for her novel translated in French with the title Un travail comme un autre.